thegearzz/6502emu/README.md

 # 6502emu

-A 6502 Emulator I'm making for fun.
+A 6502 Emulator I'm making in JS for fun.
 Don't know if it'll work or not but it'll be fun.